hat3ph/docker-adguard-unbound/README.md

 ```

 ## Modifying the upstream DNS provider for Unbound
-If you choose to not use Cloudflare any reason you are able to modify the upstream DNS provider in `unbound.conf`.
+If you choose to use Cloudflare for any reason you are able to modify the upstream DNS provider in `unbound.conf`.

 Search for `forward-zone` and modify the IP addresses for your chosen DNS [provider](https://docs.pi-hole.net/guides/dns/upstream-dns-providers/).